paldepind/flyd/README.md

 Now, when a value flows down `a`, both `b` and `c` will change because they depend on `a`.
 If you merely consider streams as being event emitters you'd expect `d` to be updated twice.
-Because `a` triggers `b` triggers `d` after which `a` also twiggers `c` which _again_ triggers `d`.
+Because `a` triggers `b` triggers `d` after which `a` also triggers `c` which _again_ triggers `d`.

 But Flyd handles such cases optimally.
 Since only one value entered the system `d` will only be updated once with the changed values of `b` and `c`.

-Flyd gurantees that when a single value enters the system every stream will only be updated once and with all it's dependencies in their most recent state.
+Flyd guarantees that when a single value enters the system every stream will only be updated once, along with their dependencies in their most recent state.

-This avoids superfluous updates of your streams and intermediate states when several stream change at the same time.
+This avoids superfluous updates of your streams and intermediate states when several streams change at the same time.

 ### Environment support